AI-comp/SamurAICoding2014/Rule.en.md

 There are 4 daimyo and 6 noncommittal lords.
 Each player controls one daimyo.
-The military strength of each of the noncommittal lord is set randomly among  3, 4, 5, or 6, and made open.
+The military force of each of the noncommittal lord is set randomly among  3, 4, 5, or 6, and made open.

 ### Game Turns and Negotiations